|

 Construction Waste Disposal Charging Scheme

-l Under the proposed charging scheme, a main contractor who undertakes construction work with a value of $1 million or above will be required to make an application to the DEP within 21 days after being awarded the contract to establish a billing account.
-Upon the establishment of the billing account, the main contractor will be required to use the account to pay any disposal charges payable in respect of the construction waste generated from construction work undertaken under that contract.
+l Under the charging scheme, a main contractor who undertakes construction work with a value of $1 million or above is required to make an application to the DEP within 21 days after being awarded the contract to establish a billing account.
+Upon the establishment of the billing account, the main contractor is required to use the account to pay any disposal charges payable in respect of the construction waste generated from construction work undertaken under that contract.
 A billing account established solely for a construction contract with a value of $1 million or above cannot be used to settle charges arising from other contracts.
 In addition, to lower the administration costs of managing multiple billing accounts by small and medium contractors, under the Regulation, a contractor may establish one billing account to cover several contracts with a value of less than $1 million each.

 l The Charging Regulation specifies the type of construction waste that may be accepted at the various designated waste disposal facilities.
 If the construction waste delivered by a waste hauler to a designated waste disposal facility is not of the type that may be accepted at that facility, that waste hauler will be turned away.
 Under these circumstances, to facilitate the waste hauler's delivery of the waste to the appropriate facility, the staff at the facility will give the waste hauler an entry refusal note (Rejection Advice), which will specify the reason for refusal and the appropriate designated waste disposal facility for the waste to be delivered to.
 When the waste hauler delivers the waste to the appropriate waste disposal facility, he will not be turned away again.